Cognigy/Documentation/docs/en/docs/live-agent/conversation/search-and-filter.md

 ---
-title: "Filter and Sort Conversations"
+title: "Search and Filter Conversations"
-slug: "filter-and-sort"
+slug: "search-and-filter"
 description: "In Live Agent, human agents can easily search, filter, and organize conversations.
 The agents can find messages by entering keywords, apply filters for status, assignee name, and team name, and sort conversations by last activity, creation date, or priority."
 hidden: false
 ---